GorvBjaj/network-analysis-lab/02-TCP-SYN-FLOOD/02-traffic-analysis.md

 ## Screenshot for TCP ACK packet
-- Only sent by ubuntu(192.168.56.20) to kali linux but attacker doesnt reply any ACK packets back to complete the connection.\
+- Only sent by ubuntu(192.168.56.20) to kali linux but attacker doesnt reply with any ACK packets to complete the connection.\
 https://github.com/GorvBjaj/network-analysis-lab/blob/779dc8916d9b37b2bf77a2ae6c337d1d2a053e5b/screenshots/07-TCP-ACK-packets-by-Ubuntu.png